KabirDabholkar/separatrix_locator/README.md

     RHS_function = rhs_function
 )
 ```
-The default is the latter.
+If not provided, the default is the squashed variant.